We need midwives…

 At Birthwise, students learn from qualified and engaging teachers who are also practicing midwives, nurse midwives, therapists, and naturopathic doctors.
 While the curriculum covers a complete theory of midwifery practice, the instructors’ ongoing professional experience keeps the material grounded and up-to-date.

 Many Birthwise teachers are also Birthwise alumni.
-These instructors know first-hand what it’s like to be a student midwife at Birthwise and have the experience to understand the program from both ends of the classroom.
+These instructors know first-hand what it’s like to be a student midwife at Birthwise and understand the program from both sides of the classroom.

 - At Birthwise, the faculty to student ratio is 6:1.
 This means students get the attention from instructors, during and after class, they need to succeed.